voodoo12345/credits-docs/source/blockchain_details.rst

 ^^^^^^^^^^^^

 As any blockchain - the Credits blockchain consists of Blocks.
-And every block contains transactions that happened since previous block created.
+And every block contains transactions that happened since the previous block created.

-Unlike other blockchains the Credits blockchain also contains States, which are snapshots of the contents of the blockchain created after each block is appended to the blockchain.
+Unlike other blockchains, the Credits blockchain also contains States, which are snapshots of the contents of the blockchain created after each block is appended to the blockchain.